Frequently Asked Questions About The FAFSA®

 A.7 If a parent does not receive a W-2, use the end-of-year pay stub or any other income statement received to answer the parent income question on the FAFSA.

-To learn more about FAFSA and key terms used on the application, visit our recent blog here.
-If you have questions on the financial aid application process, call us at (800) 449-MEFA (6332) or email us at email@example.com.
+To learn more about FAFSA and key terms used on the application, read our blog here.
+If you have questions on the financial aid application process, call us at (800) 449-MEFA (6332) or email us at firstname.lastname@example.org.